How to get a Loan with a High Debt-to-Income Ratio

 Different programs come with varying DTI limits.
 For example, Fannie Mae sets its maximum DTI at 36% for those with smaller down payments and lower credit scores.
 Often, the limit for those with higher down payments or credit scores is 45%.

-FHA loans, on the other hand, allow a DTI of up to 50% in some cases, and your credit does not have to be top-notch.
+FHA loans, on the other hand, allow a debt-to-income ratio of up to 50% in some cases, and your credit does not have to be top-notch.

 Likewise, USDA loans are designed to promote homeownership in rural areas — places where income might be lower than in highly populated employment centers.

 Perhaps the most lenient of all are VA loans, which are zero-down financing reserved for current and former military service members.
-DTI for these loans can be quite high if justified by a high level of residual income.
+If there is a lot of residual income, the DTI for these loans can be quite high.
 If you’re fortunate enough to be eligible, a VA loan is likely the best option for high-debt borrowers.

 Check your loan options.
 Start here